CostasChaitas/DistributedGeobroker/README.md

 This project is aimed to be deployed in a Kubernetes environment on AWS EKS, using Docker images.
 If you want to use the project locally, please move to the **local** branch and follow the instructions.

-In order to build the Docker registry from this project, please install Java 8 and Maven 3.6.x.
+In order to build the Docker registry from this project, please install Java 8 and Maven 3.6.x and Docker.
 Then run the following commands:

 ```
 git clone https://github.com/CostasChaitas/DistributedGeobroker.git